kestra-io/docs/content/docs/15.how-to-guides/shell.md

 ```yaml file=public/examples/commands_shell.yml
 ```

-You can also put out a Shell script in a separate `.sh` file, and invoke the script as a command.
-Say, we write a script file `hello.sh` as:
+You can also put a Shell script in a separate `.sh` file, and invoke the script as a command.
+For example, we have a script file called `hello.sh` that contains:

 ```bash
 echo "Hi there!
 This is an example of executing a Shell script file."